MannLabs/alphatims/README.md

 # conda deactivate
 ```

-Note that this binary still incorporates all changes to the [source code folder](alphatims) if an editable version is installed with the `-e` flag.
+Note that this binary still reflects all changes to the [source code folder](alphatims) if an editable version is installed with the `-e` flag.

 ## Test data

 A small Bruker TimsTOF HeLa DIA dataset with a 5 minute gradient is available for [download](https://datashare.biochem.mpg.de/s/DyIenLA2SLDz2sc).
-Initial investigation of Bruker TimsTOF data can be done by opening the the .tdf file in the .d folder with an [SQL browser](https://sqlitebrowser.org/).
+Initial investigation of Bruker TimsTOF data files can be done by opening the the .tdf file in the .d folder with an [SQL browser](https://sqlitebrowser.org/).

 ## Usage

-There are three ways to use the software
+There are three ways to use the software:

 * [**GUI**](#gui)
 * [**CLI**](#cli)